matt7045/GonkStonks/README.md

 # Inside the buttonClicked() Function...
 1) You will import the file *apiWrapper.py*
-2) You will call the function *apiWrapper.limit_buy(username, password, quantity, price)*
+2) You will call the function *apiWrapper.limitBuy(username, password, quantity, price)*
-3) The *apiWrapper.limit_buy(username, password, quantity, price)* function will handle all backend API ish, and place the order.
+3) The *apiWrapper.limitBuy(username, password, quantity, price)* function will handle all backend API ish, and place the order.
 I'll do.